AppleWOA/apple_silicon_platforms_mu/Silicon/Apple/AppleSiliconPkg/Library/AppleSARTLib/Readme.md

 ## Design philosophy

-This is being implemented as a driver library so that other drivers can use the SART library in case other peripherals on future chips need it.
+This is being implemented as a driver library so that the ANS driver can simply take a dependency on this library instead of having to implement that code in the ANS driver itself.